Chinatown MRT station: Location

 The station is located within the Singapore Chinese ethnic enclave of Chinatown.
 The NEL station is situated underground between Eu Tong Sen Street and New Bridge Road, while the DTL is underneath Cross Street.
 The NEL site was chosen to avoid having to demolish the historical shophouses and buildings in the area.

 In addition, this station site is closely linked to shopping centres and busy pedestrian areas, such as Chinatown Point, Hong Lim Complex, People's Park Complex and The Majestic.
 Surrounding landmarks include the religious sites of Buddha Tooth Relic Temple, Masjid Jamae (Chulia), Fairfield Methodist Church, the Sri Mariamman Temple and the Sri Layan Sithi Vinayagar Temple.
 The station serves public amenities including the State Courts, Family Justice Courts, Chinatown Visitor Centre and the Kreta Ayer Community Centre.

 Services

-Chinatown station is served by the NEL and DTL.
-The station code is NE4/DT19 as reflected on official maps.
-On the NEL, the station is between the Outram Park and Clarke Quay stations, with trains running every 2.5 to 5 minutes, depending on peak hours.
+Chinatown station is served by the NEL and DTL; the official station code is NE4/DT19.
+On the NEL, the station is between the Outram Park and Clarke Quay stations, with trains running every 2.5 to 5 minutes.
 On the DTL, the station is between the Telok Ayer and Fort Canning stations, with trains on the line passing every 2.5 to 5 minutes.